 A mechanical movement is powered by a mainspring which slowly unwinds and requires regular winding to continue running.
 When fully wound, some mechanical movements have a power reserve of up to 50 hours (meaning they can run for up to 50 hours with no additional winding).

 A commonly used material for watch crystals (which cover and protect the watch face), mineral crystal (or mineral glass) is a form of hardened glass which is more scratch resistant than acrylic, but less so than sapphire.
-Though more easily scratched than sapphire, mineral crystals are less easily shattered.
+Though more easily scratched than sapphire, mineral crystals are less prone to shattering on impact.
 See also Acrylic and Sapphire Crystal.

 The mechanism or "motor" in a watch which is responsible for keeping time, moving the watch hands and performing other functions the watch may include.
 The two most common types of movements are quartz and mechanical (including automatic mechanical).